AmalUBasnayake/Azure-Sentinel-SIEM-Threat-Detection-Lab/README.md

 The target VM is assigned to the created Data Collection Rule.

-This step allows the VM to start **sending Windows Security Events to Microsoft Sentinel**.
+This allows the VM to start **sending Windows Security Events to Microsoft Sentinel**.

 ---